Complex number: Fundamental theorem of algebra

 has at least one complex solution z, provided that at least one of the higher coefficients a_{1}, ..., a_{n} is nonzero.
 This property does not hold for the field of rational numbers $\Q$ (the polynomial x^{2} − 2 does not have a rational root, because √2 is not a rational number) nor the real numbers $\R$ (the polynomial x^{2} + 4 does not have a real root, because the square of x is positive for any real number x).

-Because of this fact, $\Complex$ is called an algebraically closed field.
+Because of this fact, $\Complex$ is an algebraically closed field.
 It is a cornerstone of various applications of complex numbers, as is detailed further below.

 There are various proofs of this theorem, by either analytic methods such as Liouville's theorem, or topological ones such as the winding number, or a proof combining Galois theory and the fact that any real polynomial of odd degree has at least one real root.

+The field of complex numbers is defined as the (unique) algebraic extension field of the real numbers later in #Abstract algebraic definitions.

 History

-The solution in radicals (without trigonometric functions) of a general cubic equation, when all three of its roots are real numbers, contains the square roots of negative numbers, a situation that cannot be rectified by factoring aided by the rational root test, if the cubic is irreducible; this is the so-called casus irreducibilis ("irreducible case").
+The solution in radicals (without trigonometric functions) of a general cubic equation, when all three of its roots are real numbers, contains the square roots of negative numbers, a situation that cannot be rectified by factoring aided by the rational root test, if the cubic is irreducible; this is the casus irreducibilis.
 This conundrum led Italian mathematician Gerolamo Cardano to conceive of complex numbers in around 1545 in his Ars Magna, though his understanding was rudimentary; moreover, he later described complex numbers as being "as subtle as they are useless".
 Cardano did use imaginary numbers, but described using them as "mental torture".
 This was prior to the use of the graphical complex plane.
 Cardano and other Italian mathematicians, notably Scipione del Ferro, in the 1500s created an algorithm for solving cubic equations which generally had one real solution and two solutions containing an imaginary number.
 Because they ignored the answers with the imaginary numbers, Cardano found them useless.

 Work on the problem of general polynomials ultimately led to the fundamental theorem of algebra, which shows that with complex numbers, a solution exists to every polynomial equation of degree one or higher.
 Complex numbers thus form an algebraically closed field, where any polynomial equation has a root.

 Many mathematicians contributed to the development of complex numbers.
 The rules for addition, subtraction, multiplication, and root extraction of complex numbers were developed by the Italian mathematician Rafael Bombelli.
 A more abstract formalism for the complex numbers was further developed by the Irish mathematician William Rowan Hamilton, who extended this abstraction to the theory of quaternions.